yoursunny/NDNts/packages/keychain-cli/README.md

 * `--valid-days` specifies maximum validity period of issued certificates, in days.
   The default is 30 days.

-`ndntssec ndncert03-ca` command runs a CA.
+`ndntssec ndncert03-ca` command runs a certificate authority.

 * `--profile` specifies filename of CA profile.
 * `--store` specifies directory path of a repository that stores issued certificates.
+* `--challenge nop` enables "nop" challenge that approves all certificate requests.
+* `--challenge pin` enables "pin" challenge that requires the requester to enter a 6-digit PIN code.
+  The correct PIN code is displayed on the console of CA.

 `ndntssec ndncert03-client` command requests a certificate.

 * `--profile` specifies filename of CA profile.
 * `--key` specifies the key name to obtain certificate for.
   The key pair must exist in the keychain given in `NDNTS_KEYCHAIN` environment variable.
+* `--challenge nop` enables "nop" challenge.
+* `--challenge pin` enables "pin" challenge.
+* You may specify multiple challenges, and the first one advertised by the server will be used.

 Example: